Taking breaks and ending your shift

 When should I return a customer to the queue?

-Your brand should decide with your LivePerson representative when this is best for them.
+Your brand should decide with your LivePerson representative when this it is best to return customers to the queue.
 Some brands decide that this should be the case at the end of your working day.
 This is so that your customer can continue to get the help they may need after you have finished your shift.
 If you fall ill, or are not scheduled to be in the next shift, someone else can help your customer complete their query.
 Please speak to your team manager for more information.

 Should I ask the customer to ping me when they’re back and ready, or should I be chasing them?